 Dr Bev Sibthorpe

-Growing up on a small dairy farm in New Zealand.
-I trained as a nurse in Auckland before going on to study anthropology and human science at the ANU in Canberra, and subsequently worked for several decades as an applied epidemiologist primarily focusing on Aboriginal community controlled primary health care.
+Growing up on a small dairy farm in New Zealand, Bev trained as a nurse in Auckland before going on to study anthropology and human science at the ANU in Canberra, and subsequently worked for several decades as an applied epidemiologist primarily focusing on Aboriginal community controlled primary health care.
 Bev feels a strong commitment to social justice and equity, and to practicing compassion in my daily life.
 Inspired by time at Plum village in France, she aspires to embracing interbeing, minimising her planetary footprint and to growing food and caring for the land.
 To read more visit her bio page.

-Poet, writer, traveller, engineer and lover of all forms of life.
-Born and raised in Melbourne, I made my way to the fringes of the city in 2015 and began to form a deep and intimate connection to the land of the Warrandyte State Park, Wurundjeri Country.
+Poet, writer, traveller, engineer and lover of all forms of life, leo was born and raised in Melbourne, making his way to the fringes of the city in 2015 and forming a deep and intimate connection to the land of the Warrandyte State Park, Wurundjeri Country.
 Since then he has been balancing an engineering career, with a focus on water networks, sewerage treatment and waterway ecology, with my passion for travel writing and poetry.
 For leo truly caring for the land, rejuvenating land and being fulfilled in the process seems to be the antidote to so many challenges facing us in these times of chaos.
 To read more visit his bio page.

 Sky and Helm Indira

 Skye was raised on (and by) a farm in South Africa, where she spent her early years wondering barefoot, hand-raising and rehabilitating wildlife and working as a safari guide.
 She then trained in traditional Taoist healing practices for three years and qualified as a yoga instructor before travelling to the Peruvian Amazon to study plant medicine.
 Helm also grew up close to nature, but tried to ‘civilise’ himself through a law degree at Melbourne Uni, a few years as a corporate lawyer and then as an insurance dispute resolution case manager.
 Now passionate about ecological identification, protection and regeneration they are both deeply disturbed by the trajectory of our civilisation and the separation consciousness on which it is premised, and feel the imperative to explore Earth-friendly culture and ways of being – including spirituality, community, permaculture and soul-centric early childhood education.